-However, with support schemes and special dispensation set to wind down in a few months, many of these firms face falling into insolvency, administration and potential liquidation as a result of heavily impacted cash flow and mounting piles of debt.
+In every region of the UK, thousands of businesses face falling into insolvency, administration and potential liquidation as a result of heavily impacted cash flow and mounting piles of debt.

-As a result, it’s likely that there will be many business owners that will be seeking to either exit their business through a sale or remain at the helm but have ownership of the firm taken over by a bigger parent company.
+Unsurprisingly, some business owners are seeking to either exit their business through a sale or remain at the helm but have ownership of the firm taken over by a bigger parent company.
 With time of the essence as government support nears its end, these business owners will be desperate to sell while their enterprises are still solvent, in order to maximise value and avoid the cost, legal restraints and ignominy of entering insolvency.

 Selling a business that’s suffering from financial distress (and attracting a good price for it) is naturally a difficult thing to achieve.
 However, it is not impossible and, if the process is approached correctly, a successful sale - that sees the business continue trading and begin to recover – can be achieved.